 Analysis and Test Results

-We research, bought, and played with (er, we mean tested) 10 top slime and putty options to find the best selections for kids.
-Our kid testers took their jobs seriously assessing and creating a variety of putty and slime options for quality, features, and play-ability to determine which options were better than the competition.
+We research, bought, and played with (er, we mean tested) 10 top slime and putty products to find the best selections for kids.
+Our kid testers took their jobs seriously, assessing and creating various putty and slime options for quality, features, and play-ability to determine which options were better than the competition.

-The products in our review vary in quality and makeup from simple straightforward wet sie to fluffy foamy slime and thicker more sustainable putty.
-Even the putty varies from a thick dry paste feel to a soft wax consistency with some variety in between.
-While we suspect that each product will likely outlast its level of fun or interest for some children, not all of it is presented well or even thoughtfully for long term play.
+The products in our review vary in quality and makeup from simple, straightforward wet slime to fluffy foamy slime and thicker, more sustainable putty.
+Even the putty varies from a thick dry paste feel to a soft wax consistency.
+While we suspect that each product will likely outlast its level of fun or interest for some children, not all of it is presented thoughtfully for long-term play.

-We love the Meland Fluffy Slime, but we suspect that much like our testers, most little ones will smoosh the colors together into one great pile as more is better and it is a super cool consistency that begs to be bigger.
-However, the resulting slime is an off-putting brown color that most testers were sort of grossed out by eventually and it resulted in less playtime than if the color were more pleasant or only one shade.
-This slime also struggles when left open for too long and has a shorter lifespan than any of the putty products.
+We love the Meland Fluffy Slime, but we suspect that, like our testers, most little ones will smoosh the colors together into one great pile as more is better, and it is a super cool consistency that begs to be bigger.
+However, the resulting slime is an off-putting brown color that most testers were sort of grossed out by eventually, and it resulted in less playtime than if the color were more pleasant or only one shade.
+This slime also struggles when left open for too long and has a shorter lifespan than some putty products.

-The Kicko Glow in The Dark Slime and the Kicko Galaxy Slime are also lower quality compared to the competition.
-These smaller containers should less overall product than most competitors in this lineup and the slime is a wet consistency that can easily dry out if little ones fail to seal the lid tightly.
-Also, both types were easy to drop accidentally and are not carpet friendly, which resulted in the early end of good times and a quick trip to the trash covered in dog hair.
-These options might be great for parties and short-term silliness but they won't do for the long haul or those looking for long-term sensory fun or learning.
+The Kicko Glow in The Dark Slime and the Kicko Galaxy Slime are also lower quality compared to some of the competition.
+These smaller containers have less overall product than most competitors in this lineup, and the slime is a wet consistency that can easily dry out if the lid is not put on tightly.
+Also, both types were easy to drop accidentally and are not carpet friendly, which resulted in a quick end of good times and a fast trip to the trash covered in dog hair.
+These options might be great for parties and short-term silliness, but they won't do for the long haul or those looking for long-term sensory fun or inquisitive learning.
 The Original Stationery Unicorn Slime Kit is also sort of sub-par quality-wise.
-While it has lots of accessories and additives for slime, it is all generic and in small quantities.
-It will provide a lot of DIY fun, but it isn't made to last long or to be reusable in any way.
+While it has many accessories and additives for slime, it is all generic and in small quantities.
+It will provide a lot of DIY fun, but it isn't made to last very long or to be reusable.

-The highest quality choices include the Crazy Aaron's Thinking Putty which lasts seemingly forever and remained remarkably clean during testing even in the face of a dog filled home.
-It comes in a nice metal tin and we think it offers great sensory fidget fun that will last longer than your child's interest likely will.
-The Purple Ladybug 3 Slime Putty and the National Geographic Mega Slime Kit & Putty Lab also impressed us for quality during testing with tin containers and accessories that increased the fun or made the products more versatile.
+The highest quality choices include the Crazy Aaron's Thinking Putty, which seemingly lasts forever and remained remarkably clean during testing even in the face of a dog-filled home.
+It comes in a nice metal tin, and we think it offers great sensory fidget fun that will last longer than your child's interest likely will.
+The Purple Ladybug 3 Slime Putty and the National Geographic Mega Slime Kit & Putty Lab also impressed us during testing for quality with tin containers and accessories for increased fun or versatility.

-We aren't gonna lie, all slime and putty is fun in the beginning.
+We aren't gonna lie, all slime and putty are fun initially, even for grown-ups.
 The bright colors, gooey feeling, and bright colors intrigue even the most sullen child.
-In our tests, children liked all of the options at first blush and would certainly like any of them over not having anything at all, but over time, there were standout winners that kids continued to go back to over and over, passing by the less interesting or versatile choices in the lineup.
+In our tests, children liked all of the options at first blush and would certainly like any of them over nothing at all.
+However, over time, there were standout winners that kids continued to play with over and over, passing by the less interesting or versatile choices in the review.

 The Zen Lab DIY Slime Kit was an absolute winner in the book of every tester.
-This pack has about a dozen different colors of pre-made slime ready for fun and lots of small additives like glitter, foam balls, crystals, and tiny toys that kids can combine to create unique slime concoctions.
-No matter which option we unpacked for testing, kids kept coming back to this option as it offered the most variety of tools and accessories for fun including molds, utensils, and more.
+This pack has about a dozen different colors of pre-made slime ready for fun and lots of small packets of slime additives like glitter, foam balls, crystals, and tiny toys that kids can combine to create unique slime concoctions.
+No matter which product we unpacked for testing, kids kept coming back to the Zen Lab as it offered the most variety of tools and accessories, including molds, utensils, and more.

-The Purple Ladybug 3 Slime Putty was also a popular choice with three different kinds of putty including two that changes color and a UV light to make changes happen.
-Testers liked the waxy feel of the putty and had hours of fun molding and shaping the putty while investigating the way it changed when exposed to light or heat.
+The Purple Ladybug 3 Slime Putty was also a popular choice with three different kinds of putty, including two that changes color and a UV light to facilitate change.
+Testers liked the waxy feel of the putty and had hours of fun molding and shaping it while investigating how it changed when exposed to light or heat.

-The National Geographic Mega Slime Kit & Putty Lab was also a big hit with a larger variety of types to keep kids enthralled from snotty slime to magnetic putty, there is something for everyone in this pack, making it perfect for kids with short attention spans or multiple interests.
+The National Geographic Mega Slime Kit & Putty Lab was also a big hit as it includes a larger variety of options to keep kids enthralled, including snotty slime and magnetic putty.
+There truly is something for everyone in this pack, making it perfect for kids with short attention spans or multiple interests.

-While some of the products in this lineup list age ranges starting at 3 years old, we recommend parents use caution and observe little ones playing with these products as they could accidentally or intentionally be consumed.
+While some of the selections in this review have age ranges beginning at 3 years old, we suggest parents use caution and observe or participate with little ones' playtime as some might accidentally or intentionally consume components of the products.
 Only you know your child and how much supervision they require to avoid putting items in their mouth, but it is well known that younger children often explore the world using their lips and tongue.
-Given that some of the options are scented, we worry about younger users going in for a "taste."
-In general, we suggest you remind children that these products should not be put in their mouth, follow all instructions and warnings that come with the products, and wash hands after playtime is over.
+In addition, given that some of the options are scented, we worry about younger users going in for a "taste."
+We recommend you remind children that these products should not be put in their mouth, follow all instructions and warnings that come with the products, and wash hands when playtime is done.

-Testing slime and putty is tough work, and after weeks of playing with this lot, we have the smiles and tired hands to prove it.
-While you likely can't go wrong with any options in this lineup, there are definitely some that our testers preferred over others and these standout choices won awards as well as extra playtime.
-All kids seem to love slime, so you may lean toward this style, but we highly recommend giving putty a go if you haven't tried it before.
-They quickly won the hearts of testers and parents alike.
+Testing slime and putty is a rough and silly job, and after weeks of playing with this lot, we have the smiles, giggles, and tired hands to prove it.
+While you probably can't go wrong with any products in this review, there were definitely several that our testers couldn't put down, and these standout toys won awards and lots of playtime.
+All kids love slime, so you might feel compelled to lean toward this option, but we highly recommend giving putty a chance if you haven't before.
+The putty we tried quickly won the hearts of testers and parents alike.
 Go for a dual product for twice the fun!

 — Wendy Schmitz